 In particular, geopolitical and trade tensions between the US and China, one of our largest markets, have led to increased tariffs and trade restrictions, including tariffs applicable to some of our products, and have affected customer ordering patterns.
 Further, the US has imposed restrictions on the export of US-regulated products and technology to certain Chinese technology companies, including certain of our customers.
 Specifically, in 2022 the US significantly increased US export controls on semiconductor manufacturing equipment and on artificial intelligence and advanced computing products.
 In 2023, the US added to the restrictions in all three areas and also worked with Japan and the Netherlands to align on additional restrictions on semiconductor manufacturing equipment.
 During this time, the US has increasingly added Chinese companies to prohibited lists.
 In response, China has restricted US access to certain minerals and has blocked certain companies that provide products to Taiwan's military from selling products in China.
 These restrictions have in some instances reduced our sales and in a number of instances required specific governmental authorizations or exceptions - \$3.2 billion, or 6%, of our 2023 revenue was dependent upon US government export control authorizations, an amount that we expect may increase in future years.
 These and potential future restrictions could adversely affect our financial performance and result in reputational harm to us.
-In addition, a number of semiconductor companies in China, including Semiconductor technologies to enable such companies to develop products and technologies that compete with ours.
-It is difficult to predict what further trade-related actions governments may take, the extent to which we may be able to mitigate the effects of any such actions, and the longer-term implications of such actions on the market opportunities for us and the competition we may face.
+In addition, a number of semiconductor companies in China, including Semiconductor Manufacturing International Corporation (SMIC), are making significant investments, in many instances with the support of the Chinese government, in advanced semiconductor technologies to enable such companies to develop products and technologies that compete with ours.
+It is difficult to predict what further trade-related opportunities for us and the competition we may face.